 What Makes a Mindful Morning Routine

 The more you can visualise how you want your morning to look, the better.
 It REDUCES STRESS, SETS THE TONE for your day and also gives you a REASON TO GET UP when the alarm goes off, rather than hitting snooze.
 If you have kids, the school run or work to get to, then it’s pretty much laid out for you – but you can still enrich the time by establishing a few simple habits.
-If you have a little more freedom in your mornings, then creating a routine for yourself could positively impact your wellbeing and productivity for the whole day – not just the morning.
+If you have a little more freedom in your mornings, then creating a morning routine for yourself could positively impact your wellbeing and productivity for the whole day – not just the morning.

 PLAN YOUR DAY THE NIGHT BEFORE